McNally Smith College of Music

-“On Tuesday, December 14, 2017, it was announced without forewarning that the college would close the next Wednesday, December 20 for financial reasons.”
-“In an email, McNally Smith board Chairman Jack McNally asked staff to continue working without pay until then so students could get credit for the term.
-‘We fully understand the awkwardness and unfairness of this request,’ he wrote in the email to employees.”
-Faculty and staff were not given a hint of notice before the sudden announcement and were not offered any opportunity to assist in preventing the school's closing.
-The financial decision to close the school was solely made by McNally and Smith, as the school's CFO had abruptly resigned a few weeks before the bankruptcy announcement.
+McNally Smith College of Music declared bankruptcy on December 17, 2017; a week before the end of the 2017 fall semester, announcing that it would close on December 20.
+In an email, McNally Smith board Chairman Jack McNally requested that the staff to continue working without pay for the final days so students could receive credit.
+The school's CFO had abruptly resigned a few weeks before the bankruptcy announcement.
 Bankruptcy proceedings were completed in late 2018 and the bankruptcy process complicated the lawsuits that were still in process (as of 2019).
 However, the bankruptcy court auctioned off the school's assets by mid-June, 2018.